FC Chibati Lanchkhuti

-FC Chibati (საფეხბურთო კლუბი ჩიბათი) is a Georgian association football club based in Lanchkhuti, which currently competes in Regionuli Liga, the fifth tier of the national league system.
+FC Chibati (საფეხბურთო კლუბი ჩიბათი) is a defunct Georgian association football club based in Lanchkhuti, which most recently competed in Regionuli Liga, the fifth tier of the national league system.

 History

 Chibati were founded in 1983.
 They served as a reserve team for Guria and participated in the second division of Georgian championship for several years.

 In 2018, the team was restored on the basis of a local Sport Centre.
 The next year they took part in Regionuli Liga, where the debutants under Revaz Kukuladze qualified for the Promotion Group.
 In the second stage of the competition the team finished 9th.

 In the 2020 season, shortened by COVID, Chibati finished in mid-table.
 In early 2021, the team was faced with an extraordinary case during the opening game.
 Following the injuries sustained by both goalkeepers, an outfield player had to go in goal.

 In August 2021, the former Guria and Bakhmaro manager Temur Loria was appointed as head coach of the team, who was replaced in early next year by Avtandil Nariashvili, also known for his tenure at Guria.